E-values as unnormalized weights in multiple testing: Multiple testing background

-Next, we briefly describe the p-BH and e-BH procedures.
-These procedures use observed p-values, respectively e-values, and seek to control the false discovery rate at the target level $\alpha$.
+We now describe a few canonical procedures that control the generalized type-I errors introduced above.
+We start by describing the p-BH and e-BH procedures.
+These procedures use p-values, respectively e-values, and seek to control the false discovery rate at the target level $\alpha$.

-\begin{definition}[p-BH procedure (\cite{BH95})] For $k\in \mathcal K$, let $p_{(k)}$ be the $k$-th order statistics of the observed p-values $p_1,\ldots,p_K$, from the smallest to the largest.
+\begin{definition}[p-BH procedure (\citealp{BH95})] For $k\in \mathcal K$, let $P_{(k)}$ be the $k$-th order statistic of the p-values $P_1,\ldots,P_K$, from the smallest to the largest.
 The p-BH procedure rejects all hypotheses with the smallest $k_p^*$ p-values, where

 with the convention $\max(\varnothing)=0$. \end{definition}